knative/release/README.md

 - Manually trigger the generation of these PRs starting the [Knobots Auto Updates workflow](https://github.com/knative-sandbox/knobots/actions?query=workflow%3A%22Auto+Updates%22) and wait for the PR to pop in the repo you need.
-- Execute the script below on your machine and PR the result to master:
+- Execute the script below on your machine and PR the result to main:

 ```shell
 RELEASE=0.20